Welcome home puppy

 Generally your puppy should stay on this type of product until he/she reaches 12 months of age, but check with your vet about the best feeding routine and product for your particular dog

-Never feed a puppy:
+Never feed a puppy the following:

 - Cooked bones